rezakarbasi/Digikala-Spider/tutorial/README.md

 ```
 scrapy shell 'url'
 ```
-this will run and crawl url and then you can see and manipulate resuts like in *ipython notebook*
+this will run and crawl url and then you can see and manipulate results like in *ipython notebook*

 ```
 scrapy crawl example